memfault/interrupt/_drafts/choosing_or_building_an_embedded_db.md

 your fishtank), then you get a 16-byte structure because `int` there is 8 bytes.

-The bottom line for portability is, to use the definitions in `stdint.h` and instruct the compiler to pack your structure to remove any padding which would otherwise be added to encourage alignment to word boundries:
+For portability, use the fixed-width definitions in `stdint.h` and instruct the compiler to pack your structure to remove any padding which would otherwise be added to encourage alignment to word boundries: